GaidaiIgor/SpectrumSDT/README.md

 ~/SpectrumSDT/build/spectrumsdt
 ```
 After this, `pes.in` file should be generated.
 This file specifies a total number of points and a list of APH coordinates where the value of electronic potential is required.
-Before proceeding to the next stage user should provide file `pes.out` with the values of potential at the requested coordinates in atomic units of energy (Hartree).
+Before proceeding to the next stage, user should provide file `pes.out` with the values of potential at the requested coordinates in atomic units of energy (Hartree).

 2. Calculate the values of PES.
 Here we will use an example program that reads `pes.in` and uses the PES of ozone calculated by Dawes et al. to generate `pes.out`.
 First, compile the program:
 ```